Testing Seaweed for Quality

 Microbes

-Our products are regularly screened for total bacterial counts; coliform bacteria and pathogenic E. coli; foodborne pathogens such as Salmonella and Staphylococcus aureus; and mold & yeasts.
-Microbial testing is done throughout the year to meet food safety requirements.
-In over 30 years of testing we have never detected any of the common foodborne pathogens.
-This is mainly because dried sea vegetables contain natural sea salts and very little moisture, making them inhospitable for bacterial growth and giving them an extended shelf life.
-However, like other raw natural foods, dried seaweed is not entirely sterile, and if it's rehydrated it should be kept refrigerated during and after reconstitution.
-Occasionally, we get questions from customers wondering if their seaweed has mold on it.
-Usually, it turns out to be precipitated salts and sugars.
-Our FAQs and this downloadable document titled "Moldy Seaweed" provide more information on this topic.
+We regularly screen our products to ensure they meet food safety standards.
+We test for total bacterial counts, mold & yeast, coliform bacteria and pathogenic E. coli, and food pathogens such as Salmonella and Listeria.
+We have never detected any of these common foodborne pathogens in over 30 years of testing.
+This is because dried sea vegetables contain natural sea salts and very little moisture, which makes them inhospitable for microbial growth and gives them an extended shelf life.
+Like other raw natural foods, dried seaweed is not entirely sterile, so rehydrated seaweed should be refrigerated during and after reconstitution.

 Pesticides/Herbicides